SarahGit345/Sarah-s-Portfolio/README.md

-# Sarah T Portfolio Website
+# Sarah Thomas Portfolio Website

 Welcome to my personal portfolio website!
 This site showcases my skills, projects, and experience in **software, hardware, IoT, machine learning, and robotics**.
 It also highlights my passion for avionics, engines, and electronics, along with software development expertise.